Hayward station (BART)

 Hayward station is a Bay Area Rapid Transit (BART) station in Hayward, California, serving Downtown Hayward and the surrounding areas.
-The station opened on September 11, 1972.
+It is served by the Orange and Green lines.
 The elevated station has two side platforms.
 A two-lane bus terminal is located on the northeast side of the station.
 A pedestrian tunnel under the Union Pacific Railroad Oakland Subdivision connects the fare lobby to a parking lot and a five-level parking garage.